What is Emotionally Focused Therapy?

 Don’t worry though, EFT is not all about your childhood.
 It uses these attachment theory and more recent research to be informed and present with what is going on in your relationship right now.

-• A fascinating early study that supports attachment theory (the idea that emotional bonds are innate and impact our functioning) is Harlow’s monkey mother experiment.
+• An early study that supports attachment theory (the idea that emotional bonds are innate and impact our functioning) is Harlow’s monkey mother experiment.
 When given the choice between a cold, hard, wire “mother” that was holding milk or a soft, cloth mother without any food, young monkeys who had been separated from their mothers would almost always cling to the comforting cloth mother.
 Many of them would even try and reach the food while still clinging to the cloth mother with their legs.
 In a different phase of the study, monkeys who were scared by a loud toy behaved differently depending on whether or not a cloth mother was in the room.
 Those with a cloth mother would go up to the toy and try to attack it, and those without a “mother” in the room would hide in the corner in fear.

 • EFT efficiently moves clients forward by focusing on the process over the content of your experience.
 Content is what is being said (“I’m angry that you never do the dishes”) and process is what is going on underneath that clients often aren’t even aware of (“I’m scared you don’t love me and I’m trying to get your attention here in the only way that I know how”).
 Focusing on the content of the session would include listening to long stories with lots of details, focusing on specific behaviors and events, and deciding on compromises to longstanding arguments.
 This does not lead to enduring change and increased love.